 Building a soundproof room from scratch can be easier and cheaper than trying to solve the problem after the walls and flooring have been installed.
 According to a 2015 New York Times article, Manhattan residents can find themselves spending over $200,000 to silence an existing living space, often resorting to stripping the room down to the studs and floorboards and starting over from scratch with soundproofing products.
 For that reason, it’s never too early to think about room acoustics when planning a project.

 The good news is that products on the market make it easier to soundproof a room.
-From specially designed drywall that absorbs and blocks sound, to high tech insulation, there are great options for your space.
+From specially designed drywall that absorbs and blocks sound, to smart insulation solutions, there are great options for your space.
 Follow these steps to dramatically improve the sound quality in any room.

 Traditionally to reduce noise transfer between rooms you'd use a resilient channel.
 A resilient channel is a thin metal channel that attaches to the framework of the wall isolating the drywall and weakening the soundwaves.
 Today that isolation can occur in a single-piece of noise reducing drywall.
-Noise reducing drywall consists of two dense gypsum cores are separated by a layer of viscoelastic polymer, making a drywall perfect for reducing interior noise.
+Noise reducing drywall consists of two dense gypsum cores separated by a layer of viscoelastic polymer. making a drywall perfect for reducing interior noise.
 Great for use in offices, bedrooms, TV rooms and anywhere you want to block distractions.

 To soundproof, you need to stop vibrations, and the proper insulation can act as a muffler against unwanted noise.
-NoiseReducerTM Sound Control Batts are designed to fill the gaps between walls and the spaces between studs, absorbing noise and breaking the path of sound.
+Fill the wall cavity completely with a sustainable insulation.
+Insulation fills the gaps between walls and the spaces between studs, absorbing noise and breaking the path of sound.
 To stop noise transfer between rooms use it in both interior and exterior walls.
 Not sure if you need more insulation?
 Follow along with our decision tree.

 Joist Tape - If squeaking floors are ruining an otherwise perfect room, joist tape can fix the problem and reduces noise traveling through the floor.
 While you can use joist tape in an existing room, like most sound reduction products it’s best to use this before installing the walls and flooring, or else you will have to remove part of the wall/floor to use the tape.